Attend a public meeting to address the current funding crisis in schools.

 In addition, the current education system is failing to meet the needs of many of our most vulnerable pupils, the NI Audit Office has highlighted “neither the Department nor the EA can currently demonstrate value for money in terms of economy, efficiency or effectiveness in the provision of support to children with SEN in mainstream schools”.

 2. Schools must be given control over a greater share of the budget

 The overall education budget is being sliced too thinly before it reaches schools and this imbalance must be addressed.
 Schools in Northern Ireland receive only 59% of the overall education budget.
-The rest, a growing amount , is channelled through centralised control via bodies such as the Education Authority, CCMS, CCEA and CSC.
-Schools must be given greater control over their budgets so money can be properly channelled to the delivery of education for children.
+The rest, a growing amount, is channeled through centralised control via bodies such as the Education Authority, CCMS, CCEA and CSC.
+Schools must be given greater control over their budgets so money can be properly channeled to the delivery of education for children.

 3. A revision of the basic amount given to every child to sustain the real costs of a child’s education

 As a result of an increase in the nursery/primary pupil numbers, primary school budgets have been spread ever more sparingly.
 In real terms, the AWPU has declined.
 In order to ensure children can continue to receive the excellent level of education they currently receive this must be addressed immediately.